 Many parents fear they will never get their child back.
 It’s true that a child could be adopted after being in foster placement, but this is rare and doesn’t happen overnight.
 Parents have rights.
 In most cases, they will be given a chance to get their child back before parental rights are terminated, and the child is adopted.

-Speak with an experienced New Jersey child welfare attorney if your child is or may be placed in foster care.
-Though New Jersey utilizes a screening process to ensure every child in foster placement will be well taken care of, there are weaknesses and oversights in the system.
+Speak with an experienced child welfare attorney if your child is or may be placed in foster care.
+Though the state utilizes a screening process to ensure every child in foster placement will be well taken care of, there are weaknesses and oversights in the system.
 Sometimes children are not placed in appropriate homes.
-If you have questions about the rights and responsibilities of foster families, consult with an experienced New Jersey child welfare attorney.
+If you have questions about the rights and responsibilities of foster parents in Short Hills, consult with an experienced attorney at our firm.

 An attorney can explain the role of the foster family and help you make decisions that are in the best interests of your child.
 Foster placement is meant to be short-term, and a knowledgeable attorney can help ensure your child is returned home or put in permanent placement as soon as possible.
 It is important that you understand your rights as a parent and can gain peace of mind over the safety of your child while in foster placement.
 An attorney can help you defend your rights and make sure your child’s best interests are protected.